 While i must admit that i make a equipment-assumption that may not be the case for most, you can work your way around it.
 What i’m talking about is that recently a cutting plotter moved into this household.
 A cutting-plotter is almost like a normal plotter – except that it doesn’t paint or print the paths (read: vector-files) you give it, but cuts.
 For those who don’t know what a plotter is – imagine a printer that is able to print on a infinitely long roll of paper and doesn’t print per line, but prints a arbitrary path (e.g. a sphere, bezier curve, etc.) at a time.

-This is gonna be a real quick post since we haven't had the time to document the process nicely as the deadline for this gift was really tight (few hours Oo).
-A friend really loves Ford Mustangs and always wanted to buy a old heap of scrap and make it run again ... well, we didn't have the money even for a scrapheap of a mustang, so "all i got was this lousy t-shirt", no? .
+This is gonna be a real quick post since we haven’t had the time to document the process nicely as the deadline for this gift was really tight (few hours Oo).
+A friend really loves Ford Mustangs and always wanted to buy a old heap of scrap and make it run again … well, we … Read moreQuick: Custom sprayed shirt for a mustang fanboy

 Who doesn’t like a good hanpai in a starting hand?
 Who wouldn’t love a dora-kan in every hand?
 This article will help you getting the flow with a better starting hand – it will describe how to sew you own giant Mahjongg Tile Plushie (Chun)!